16-08-02-- Summary Of Essay Eight Part Two: Why Opposing Forces Aren't 'Contradictions'

 Now, there are well-known classical problems associated with the idea that forces are particulate (these are discussed in more detail in Essay Eight Parts One and Two) -- not the least of which is that if forces were particulate then they could only interact if they exerted still other forces (contact forces, cohesive forces, forces of reaction, etc.) on other particulates, initiating an infinite regress.

-That is, in order to account for the ability of bodies to resist one another, we would need to appeal to forces internal to these bodies that enabled them to do just that -- i.e., in order for one body to stop another body penetrating it, or tearing it apart.
+That is, in order to account for the ability of bodies to resist one another, we would need to appeal to forces internal to those bodies that enabled them to do just that -- i.e., in order for one body to stop another body penetrating it, or tearing it apart.
 But, if the forces internal to bodies were themselves also particulate, we would plainly need further forces to account for the coherence of these new bodies, and so on, ad infinitem.

-Alternatively, once more, if these internal forces weren't particulate, but were continuous, they would be incapable of providing the required inner coherence, and the other body would pass through it unaffected.
+Alternatively, once more, if these internal forces aren't particulate, but are continuous, they would be incapable of providing the required inner coherence, and the other body would simply pass through it unaffected.

 In the end nothing would be accounted for (in this respect), since at each level there would be nothing to provide the required resistance or coherence.